S-via/Four-Personal-Blog/README.md

 # Four-Personal-Blog
-Welcome, In this repository you will see the images of the mock up challege that is expected, following you will see images of the two page website where users will input and view blog posts.
+Welcome, In this repository you will see the first three images of the mock up challege that is expected, the following three images you will see the two page website where users will input and view blog posts. and the data that is input will be stored into the local storgae.
 ## Mock UP Expected
 The expected mock up images presented.
 ![mockup1](assets/img/mock-up1.png)